 - Oatmeal– If you hated the glue-textured oatmeal packets as a kid, you should give oatmeal another try as an adult.
 For an instant microwave variety I love the texture and flavor of Better Oats Thick and Hearty Blueberry Muffin Flavor.
 (They have several varieties and the Thick and Hearty ones are my favorite but you may prefer the Steel Cut or 100 calorie ones.
 The texture on each of those is different though.)
 I'll even add extra texture with berries and a spoon full of nuts.
 To make it into a grab-and-go breakfast, experiment with overnight oats.
 Check out SkinnyTaste's Overnight Oats in a Jar article, I love the story about her brother's cholesterol.

-- Warm Fruit – There are so many possibilities here and it can be as easy as microwaving apple slices and drizzling them with a spoon full of peanut butter.
+- Warm Fruit – Fruits are my go-to green foods.
+There are so many possibilities here and it can be as easy as microwaving apple slices and drizzling them with a spoon full of peanut butter.
 We also love to slice a banana lengthwise and heat it in a skillet, then add a dollop of skyr or yogurt with berries.
 It's like a breakfast banana split but so warm and cozy.

 - Flourless 2 Ingredient Pancakes– If you've never tried these, they are just ripe banana and an egg.
 You can add a dash of baking soda, vanilla, nuts or berries, whatever you like.
 Perfect breakfast.
 They come out more like crepes in my mind but if you want to avoid the normal flour pancakes, try this healthy swap.
 Of course you can add more than 2 ingredients…. cinnamon or vanilla maybe, blueberries, etc. Even a small amount of maple syrup or almond butter, but they're moist so you don't need much.
 Check out Hurry Up The Food's World's Simplest Pancakes Recipe if you don't believe how east they are.